KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 ### OKRs
 Leverage the tech
-Goal: for app to occupy high value real estate on a home screen
-Goal: for app to be number one search result in app stores and search engines Rank- due to leveraging network effect, quality? (look at reviews)
+Rank- due to leveraging network effect, quality? (look at reviews)

 * Search Result Discovery (commonly used search terms in name of app- "Bible app" leads to Google Search result "The Bible App" which leads to The Bible App website, selection of platforms, website and app lead to LifeChurch)